 Mentors and teacher candidates are taking more time to plan together.
 They are adapting and co-writing lessons for the teacher candidate to teach as well as lessons to co-teach.
 The mentor and teacher candidate also determine a plan for December teaching.
-Teacher candidates develop and post their Plan for Teaching using the principles of backward design.
+Teacher candidates develop and post their Plan for Teaching using the principles of backward design, and determine the dates for their edTPA teaching segment.